leechangyo/leechangyo.github.io/_posts/2022-3-23-EightPoints.md

 2. image feature matching(KNN)
 3. use ransac outlier image feature matching's result
 4. use ransac to find essential matrix and fundamental matrix with eight point algorithm.
+5. now with eesstianl matrix and intrinsic parameter to make fundamental matrix.
+6. and with fundamental matrix, using SVD to get Relative rotation Matrix and Traslation.(initialize pose)
-5. now we can generate triangulation point and to do PnP solve camera pose estimatation
+7. now we can generate 3d triangulation point by them
+8. and do PnP solve(3d - 2d) next camera pose estimatation and iterately generate 3d triangulation point(creating map) until camera frame no longer exist